python-pillow/Pillow/README.rst

 ..
 [1] x86 only
 ..
 [2] In some cases, x86 support may indicate 32-bit compilation on 64-bit architecture (vs. compilation on 32-bit hardware).

-..
-Note:: XXX Why are we recommending binaries when we only provide Windows eggs?

-If there is a binary package for your system, that is the easiest way to install Pillow.
-Currently we only provide binaries for Windows.

-..
-Note:: UNDONE: Binary links

-..
-Note:: XXX Do we really need to provide binary links?
-At least in the case of eggs… probably not IMHO.

 Build from source
 ~~~~~~~~~~~~~~~~~